 When a person is injured in an accident, someone is often legally responsible.
 Personal injury is a branch of law that is designed to protect persons harmed by the careless or intentional actions of others.
 The legal system sets out the parameters for compensating victims who have been injured by such careless actions.

-Personal injury law encompasses a broad range of claims, including wrongful death, car accidents, slip and falls, defective products, work injuries, and dog bites.
+Personal injury attorneys handle a broad range of claims, including wrongful death, car accidents, slip and falls, defective products, work injuries, and dog bites.